cpp-lln-lab/bidspm/docs/source/fieldmaps.rst

 Things to keep an eye on: the code from this `repo <https://github.com/nipreps/sdcflows>`_ from the fMRIprep team could have answers for us.

-.. automodule:: src.workflows
+.. automodule:: src.workflows.preproc

 .. autofunction:: bidsCreateVDM

-.. automodule:: src.batches
+.. automodule:: src.batches.preproc

 .. autofunction:: setBatchCoregistrationFmap
 .. autofunction:: setBatchCreateVDMs
+.. autofunction:: setBatchComputeVDM

 .. automodule:: src.fieldmaps